BalloonBox-Inc/near-oracle-contracts/README.md

 Imagine you have an already-deployed smart contract.
 Assume you want to upgrade/change/add functionalities to such contract by altering its Rust code.
 The correct way to do so is by using *deployment patch fixes* (see official doc [here](https://docs.near.org/docs/tutorials/contracts/nfts/upgrade-contract)), namely code patches to a contract that had been previously deployed.
 To upgrade a contract follow the next steps:

-1. change the current code to add the desired functionality
+* change the current code to add the desired functionality
-2. run in terminal from the root directory
+* run in terminal from the root directory

    ```bash
    yarn build && near deploy --wasmFile out/main.wasm --accountId $NFT_CONTRACT_ID
    ```
-3. this outputs warning saying the account has a deployed contract and will ask if you'd like to proceed.
+* this outputs a warning and will ask if you'd like to proceed.
 Simply type `y` and hit enter
-4. once the contract is redeployed, test that the state migrated correctly by running a simple a *view* function of your choice, e.g., `near view $NFT_CONTRACT_ID <my_function_name>`
+* once the contract is redeployed, test that the state migrated correctly by running a simple a *view* function of your choice, e.g., `near view $NFT_CONTRACT_ID <my_function_name>`

 > :no_entry: :radioactive: :warning: Patch fixes on NEAR require you to run the *yarn build && near deploy* commands **simultaneously**.
 If you try to execute these commands *consecutively* the operation will fail because the initial contract had already been deployed and the NEAR Runtime doesn't understand what to do with this contradictory request to deploy an already-deployed contract.